-As mentioned by Sun Tzu in “the Art of war”: Precise knowledge of self and precise knowledge of the threat leads to victory, let’s have a glance at what those countries are doing.
+As mentioned by Sun Tzu in “The Art of war”: Precise knowledge of self and precise knowledge of the threat leads to victory, let’s have a glance at what those countries are doing.

 Britain: There have 149 000 Chinese been to Britain in 2012.
 But because of restrictions that limit the incoming arrivals, it’s estimated that Britain lost 1,5 billion pounds.
 So the potential is not fully accomplished because of the inconvenient visa for Chinese tourists.
-“It’s a shame.” said by the managing director of the luxury mall Harrod’s in London.
+“It’s a shame.” said the managing director of the luxury mall Harrod’s in London.
 The mall already has 70 mandarin-speaking staff and adapted terminals to accept chinese cards.

 Czech Republic: The stores and hotels in Prague, started to hire Mandarin or Cantonese speakers, or interpreters who can talk with Chinese tourists.
 A lot of retailers are now accepting Chinese Bank cards.

-Denmark: Over the next few years, the government of Denmark estimates an annual growth around 20 to 30% concerning the incoming Chinese visitors.
+Denmark: Over the next few years, the government of Denmark estimates an annual growth of around 20 to 30% concerning the incoming Chinese visitors.
 We see a growth of 18% concerning the number of nights that Chinese stayed in the country.
 One of the reasons could be the direct flight between Shanghai and Copenhagen (the capital of Denmark).
 This country is really popular among Chinese businessmen because it hosts several meetings and conventions every year.

-North and South America
+.North and South America

-Canada: There was a stagnation of tourists from Europe and US in 2012.
+Canada: There was a stagnation of tourists from Europe and the US in 2012.
 But there was also the surprise of tourists from Asia and especially China.
-Indeed, there were 115 200 Chinese traveling to Canada in the first five months, which corresponds to a 22,9% of increase.
-Two other things that also helped were the “approved destination status” given by the Chinese government and the Winter Games on Vancouver.
+Indeed, there were 115 200 Chinese traveling to Canada in the first five months, which corresponds to a 22,9% increase.
+Two other things that also helped were the “approved destination status” given by the Chinese government and the Winter Games in Vancouver.
 Finally, Canada made advertising in social media channels in Asia and a Chinese version of their tourism website.

 Egypt: Last summer, the Egyptian President went to Beijing to find strategies to increase the number of Chinese tourists in Egypt.
 The number now is 20% which is significant.
 The main strategies of Egypt to attract tourists from China is to make easier visa procedures and increase the number of direct flights between Egypt and China.

 South Africa: Like Canada, South Africa was granted “approved destination status” by the Chinese government.
 The opening of direct flights between Johannesburg and Beijing also help a lot.
-Moreover, two new visa applications centers were opened in China in 2011.
+Moreover, two new visa application centers were opened in China in 2011.
 And finally, South African travel made campaigns specifically targeting Chinese people.

 Zimbabwe: In 2011, the country welcomed 30 000 Chinese tourists.
 The goal of Zimbabwe is to welcome 50 000 by 2015.
 Their strategies are to participate in fairs and make a new visa application system which will be online.

 Pakistan: Normally, Chinese travelers in Pakistan are generally businessmen but the country wants to attract leisure tourists.
-Like other countries, you find in their strategies, the easier visa procedure for chinese groups, the participation of major tourism shows and also the creation of a documentary to introduce Pakistan and the Silk Route.
+Like other countries, you find in their strategies, the easier visa procedure for Chinese groups, the participation of major tourism shows, and also the creation of a documentary to introduce Pakistan and the Silk Route.

 India: India is a little bit late concerning luring Chinese tourism.
 But with the recent success of the movie “Life of Pi”, India wants to offer tour packages in China but also make Chinese-speaking websites available.

 Nepal: The strategy here concerns collaboration between governments to boost mutual tourism.
-Indeed, both countries have opened ports and resumed passenger transportation between the capital Kathmandu and also Lhasa, capital of Tibet.
+Indeed, both countries have opened ports and resumed passenger transportation between the capital Kathmandu and also Lhasa, the capital of Tibet.

-Philippines: In the first six months of 2012, there were more than 150 000 tourists who arrived in Philippines.
-This is why China is now the fourth largest tourism market for the country.
+Philippines: In the first six months of 2012, there were more than 150 000 tourists who arrived in the Philippines.
+This is why China is now the fourth largest tourism market in the country.
 The main destination is Boracay Island.
-In 2013, the government of tourism of Philippines wants to attend travel fairs in China but also wants to offer “familiarization tours” for travel agents and media.
+In 2013, the government of tourism of the Philippines wants to attend travel fairs in China but also wants to offer “familiarization tours” for travel agents and media.

 Sri Lanka: The Sri Lanka Tourism Promotion Bureau and some Sri Lankan Airlines participated in different travel shows in China.
 This gives them the opportunity to establish relationships with Chinese travel operators and media organizations.
-The officials of tourism in the country also want that the government improve the infrastructure of the country to welcome the maximum of tourists.
+The officials of tourism in the country also want that the government improves the infrastructure of the country to welcome the maximum of tourists.

 Thailand: Chinese tourists are now the most tourists which come to Thailand.
 There are two main reasons.
-The first one is because of the territorial dispute between Japan and China and the second one is because of the recent movie “Lost in Thailand” which have a huge success in China.
+The first one is because of the territorial dispute between Japan and China and the second one is because of the recent movie “Lost in Thailand” which has a huge success in China.